This post may contain affiliate links. Please read our disclosure policy.

 What size mason jars work best for salads?

-Wide-mouth quart-size (32 oz) mason jars are ideal for salads.
-They provide enough space for all ingredients while making it easy to add and remove items.
-The wide opening also makes eating directly from the jar more convenient.
+Wide mouth quart-size (32 oz) mason jars are ideal for full meal-sized salads.
+They provide enough space for generous portions while making it easy to add ingredients and eat directly from the jar.
+For smaller lunch portions or side salads, pint jars work well.

 Expert Tips

-• Prep Proteins in Advance: Cook proteins like chicken, hard-boiled eggs, or roasted chickpeas in batches during meal prep.
-Having these ready-to-use ingredients makes assembling multiple jar salads quick and efficient.
+• Prep Proteins in Bulk: Cook chicken, steak, hard-boiled eggs, or roasted chickpeas in large batches during your meal prep session.
+Having proteins ready to go makes assembling multiple jar salads quick and efficient throughout the week.

 More Salad Recipes to Consider